 But can you teach it?

-This also came up in a fabulous master class she presented at the Library for the Performing Arts in New York.
+How artistry works, and the purpose behind it, came up in a fabulous master class she presented at the Library for the Performing Arts in New York.
 Barbara said:

 “What I aim to do . . . is break down all the barriers and try to get right to the core of another human being.
 Why?
 Because if as artists, if we can do that, it is a healing experience.
 We see that someone shares our humanity and then our work becomes important.”

-There’s a clue to artistry — a mission-driven artist, clear about her motivation, and what her work is actually FOR.
+There’s a clue to artistry—a mission-driven artist, clear about her motivation, and what her work is actually FOR.

 In that same master class Barbara offered this to one of the talented young singers: